Gertrude Stein: World War II activities

 A compendium of source material confirms that Stein may have been able to save her life and sustain her lifestyle through the protection of powerful Vichy government official Bernard Faÿ.
 Stein had met Faÿ in 1926, and he became her "dearest friend during her life", according to Alice B. Toklas.
 Faÿ had been the primary translator of Stein's work into French and subsequently masterminded her 1933–34 American book tour, which gave Stein celebrity status and proved to be a highly successful promotion of her memoir, The Autobiography of Alice B. Toklas.
 Faÿ's influence was instrumental in avoiding Nazi confiscation of Stein's historically significant and monetarily valuable collection of artwork, which throughout the war years was housed in Stein's Paris rue Christine apartment, under locked safeguard.

 In 1941, at Faÿ's suggestion, Stein consented to translate into English some 180 pages of speeches made by Marshal Philippe Pétain.
 In her introduction, Stein crafts an analogy between George Washington and Pétain.
 She writes of the high esteem in which Pétain is held by his countrymen; France respected and admired the man who had struck an armistice with Hitler.
 Conceived and targeted for an American readership, Stein's translations were ultimately never published in the United States.
 Random House publisher Bennett Cerf had read the introduction Stein had written for the translations and was horrified by what she had produced.

 Although Jewish, Stein collaborated with Vichy France, a regime that deported more than 75,000 Jews to Nazi concentration camps, of whom only three percent survived the Holocaust.
-In 1944, Stein wrote that Petain's policies were "really wonderful so simple so natural so extraordinary".
+In 1944, Stein wrote that Pétain's policies were "really wonderful so simple so natural so extraordinary".
 This was Stein's contention in the year when the town of Culoz, where she and Toklas resided, saw the removal of its Jewish children to Auschwitz.
 It is difficult to say, however, how aware Stein was of these events.
 As she wrote in Wars I Have Seen, "However near a war is it is always not very near.
 Even when it is here."
 Stein had stopped translating Petain's speeches three years previously, in 1941.